 KPMG LLP (KPMG or the firm) maintains a system of quality control that is designed to meet applicable regulatory standards over quality control for a CPA firm.
-The accompanying document, Transparency Report 2019, describes that system in more detail and encompasses:
+The accompanying document, Transparency Report 2020, describes that system in more detail and encompasses:

-- Tone at the top, including leadership responsibilities, ethics and integrity, and audit quality - Association with the right clients - Clear standards and effective audit tools, including independence, objectivity and confidentiality - Recruitment, development and assignment of appropriately qualified people - Commitment to technical excellence and quality service delivery - Performance of effective audits - Commitment to continuous improvement, including internal and external reviews.
+- Tone at the top, including leadership responsibilities, ethics and integrity, and audit quality - Association with the right clients - Relevant ethical requirements, including independence, objectivity and confidentiality - Recruitment, development and assignment of appropriately qualified people - Commitment to technical excellence and quality service delivery and performance of effective audits - Commitment to monitoring quality and continuous improvement, including internal and external reviews.

-KPMG periodically reviews its policies and practices to respond to changes in regulatory and professional requirements.
+KPMG periodically reviews its policies and practices to respond timely to changes in regulatory and professional requirements.